Easysort/Easysort/docs/products/index.md

     **Pros**: High purity & high effect possible, be able to sort in many (sub)fractions without multiple expensive and specialized machines.

-    **Cons**: Difficult to get detections right, hard to sort mixed waste, no system has been implemented with this before
+    **Cons**: Difficult to get detections right, extremely hard to sort mixed waste, no system has been implemented with this before

 To get as high a quality as possible, the current idea is that you want to sort as early as possible.
 This is why source sorting is happening.
 For this reason, we believe you want AI system to detect the objects and clever sorting methods to pick these items out at a speed comparable to existing solutions based on mechanical sorting.
-In this way you can save a large anoumt of items, keep the fractions pure and of high quality, and move the industry away from source and towards central sorting.
+In this way you can save a large anoumt of items, keep the fractions pure and of high quality, and move the industry away from source sorting and towards central sorting.

 ## Choosing a path forward